Doha College Model United Nations - DCMUN

 Pre-conference, student officers produce the research reports created before the conference, which allow delegates to learn more about the issues they will be debating.
 During the conference, they are responsible for chairing the debates, as well as ensuring there is order within a committee.

 DCMUN leaders meet leaders of the United Nations, and talk with diplomats, ambassadors, journalists, and CEOs of non-government organisations and charities.
 A while ago, DC students visited Amina Mohammed, Deputy Secretary on the United Nations in her New York office, as well as dignitaries in Washington, in the UK and Italy.

 DCMUN is a wonderful opportunity to make friends and contacts from around the world.
-All this has meant that active membership is a great opportunity to build academic CVs before applying for universities.
-Many of our MUN leaders take offers at world’s elite universities, including Oxford, Cambridge, Harvard, and Yale.
+Active membership is a great opportunity to complement academic CVs before applying for universities.
+Many of our MUN leaders accept offers at the world’s elite universities, including Oxford, Cambridge, Harvard, and Yale.